 Any reasons not to buy a headphone amplifier?
 The additional cost might be a reason.
 Also, it’s another box that adds to the mess of your system, particularly if it requires additional cabling.
 Maybe your current setup sounds good enough, in which case lucky you!

+However, even more modestly priced cans such as Sennheiser's HD600 over-ears or Shura Aonic A3 in-ears will benefit from the boost.
 In most cases, we suspect that a carefully chosen headphone amplifier will be a sizeable step up from what you have, and the sonic improvements will easily justify the outlay.

 Or maybe you need a DAC/headphone amp combo instead?